floe23/lamainvest/readme.md

 remove hard codedd api keys or move them to gitignore file

 create csv with date
 last 5 year growth

-api host and api key to constructor

-call one etf and get the data
+api host and api key to constructor call one etf and get the data format output summerize ratings
+check etf
+do check of 1000 companies
+create big scv to anylize with pandas